microsoft/sqlworkshops/sql2019lab/02_Security.md

 - Transparent Data Encryption (TDE) Suspend and Resume
 - Improved Certificate Management

+You can read more details about all of these enhancements at https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-ver15?view=sqlallproducts-allversions.

 You'll cover the following topics in this Module:

 <dl>